gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Asembly.md

 There has been a deadly outbreak of a new strain of the Vibrio cholerae bacterium, known to cause cholera.
-You have been contracted by the Center for Disease Control (CDC) to _de novo_ assemble and annotate this novel, rapidly evolving strain that is inducing massive panic as the infection spreads.
-The CDC has generated whole genome shotgun data using Illumina paired-end 50nt reads (PE50) and longer Pacbio reads.
+You have been contracted by the Center for Disease Control (CDC) to _de novo_ assemble and annotate this novel, rapidly evolving strain that is causing mass panic as the infection spreads.
+The CDC has generated whole genome shotgun data using Illumina paired-end 50nt reads (PE50) and longer Pacbio reads, but a government shutdown has forced all bioinformaticians to turn off laboratory computers.

 All you know is that a typical _V. cholerae_ genome is organized into two circular chromosomes with a total length of about 4Mbp (4 million base pairs) with ~3,800 annotated genes.